worming004/starting-k8s/horizontal-scaling/readme.md

 ## deploy
-build image as usually with `<your-docker-account>/horizontal-scaling` tag name deploy service by replacing <your-docker-account> from deployment file. deploy with `kubectl apply -f ./deployment.yaml -f service.yaml`
+build image as usually with `<your-docker-account>/horizontal-scaling` tag name `docker build -t <your-docker-account>/horizontal-scaling .` deploy service by replacing <your-docker-account> from deployment file (deployment.yaml) deploy with `kubectl apply -f ./deployment.yaml -f service.yaml`

 After few seconds, you will find the service IP by doing `kubectl get svc`.
 This is because we also declared a service resource, that request to Azure to bind an IP address